WhatThePhil/REddit-Clone/README.md

 # Reddit-Clone
-Created a clone of Reddit built on the Django framework and bootstrap
+Created a clone of Reddit built on the Django framework and bootstrap.
+Site is fully functional and any user can sign up for an account, login, create posts, upvote and downvote posts.
-# Project Title

-One Paragraph of project description goes here

 ## Getting Started